Types of Degrees Semiconductor Manufacturing Majors Are Getting

 What Semiconductor Manufacturing Majors Need to Know

-In an O*NET survey, semiconductor manufacturing tech majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to semiconductor manufacturing tech and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Semiconductor Manufacturing Tech Majors

 According to O*NET survey takers, a major in semiconductor manufacturing tech should prepare you for careers in which you will need to be knowledgeable in the following areas:

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.